An Opportunity to Earn While You Learn

 Do I make money as an apprentice?

 Yes, you will earn a wage as an apprentice.
 You will start at a lower wage – typically half of what you will earn at the end of the program.
 You’ll receive regular salary increases as you complete more training and related instruction.

 What are the requirements to be an apprentice?

-To be a construction management apprentice, you must be 18 years or older, have a high-school degree, a driver’s license, three references, and a doctor’s note clearing you to work in the construction industry.
+TTo be a construction management apprentice, you must be 18 years or older, have a high-school degree, a driver’s license, and three references.
 Additionally, you must be college-ready in math and English, and you must be able to work legally in the United States.

 To enroll in the HVACR apprenticeship, you need to have a driver’s license, three references, and a doctor’s note clearing you to work in the HVACR industry.
 You must also provide a high school diploma or transcript of your last grade completed, and you must obtain your Maryland State HVACR apprentice license.

 To be considered for the IT apprenticeships, you must be 18 years or older by program start, a U.S. citizen, able to life 50lbs, demonstrated enrollment and success in computer technology course work, and capable of achieving and maintaining a Federal security clearance.
 You may not be eligible for this apprenticeship if you have completed more than 50% of the approved coursework.